vroomfondel/bgd2024/README.md

 ## License

-This project is licensed under the LGPL where applicable/possible License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the LGPL where applicable/possible License - see the [LICENSE.md](LICENSE.md) file for details.
+Some files/part of files could be governed by different/other licenses and/or licensors, such as (e.g., but not limited to) [MIT](LICENSEMIT.md) | [GPL](LICENSEGPL.md) | [LGPL](LICENSELGPL.md); so please also
+regard/pay attention to comments in regards to that throughout the codebase / files / part of files.

 ## Acknowledgments